infecsean/Obsidian-Cloud/School Notes/DP Computer Science/Internal Assessment/CS IA foughts.md

 			- being able to tweak variables to CHANGE WEATHER
 		- purpose/win condition
 			- relax??? fun even??/ NONE!
 ADD SOME knife rain or something
+			- need to be a direct result of player's efforts
 		- algorithmic thinking
 			- player-variable interaction, shader changes,
 - Conclusion